aquaskyline/Clairvoyante/README.md

 ***

-## Folder Stucture and Program Descriptions
+## Folder Structure and Program Descriptions
 *You can also run the program to get the parameter details.*

 `dataPrepScripts/` | Data Preparation Scripts.
 Outputs are gzipped unless using standard output.
 Scripts in this folder are compatible with `pypy`.
 --- | ---
-`ExtractVariantCandidates.py`| Extract the position of variant candidiates.
+`ExtractVariantCandidates.py`| Extract the position of variant candidates.
 Input: BAM; Reference FASTA.
 Important options: --threshold "Minimum alternative allelic fraction to report a candidate"; --minCoverage "Minimum coverage to report a candidate".
 `GetTruth.py`| Extract the variants from a truth VCF.
 Input: VCF.
 `CreateTensor.py`| Create tensors for candidates or truth variants.
 Input: A candidate list; BAM; Reference FASTA.
 Important option: --considerleftedge "Count the left-most base-pairs of a read for coverage even if the starting position of a read is after the starting position of a tensor.
 Enable if you are 1) using reads shorter than 100bp, 2) using a tensor with flanking length longer than 16bp, and 3) you are using amplicon sequencing or other sequencing technologies, in which reads starting positions are random is not a basic assumption".
 `PairWithNonVariants.py`| Pair truth variant tensors with non-variant tensors.
 Input: Truth variants tensors; Candidate variant tensors.
-Important options: --amp x "1-time truth variants + x-time non-vairants".
+Important options: --amp x "1-time truth variants + x-time non-variants".
 `ChooseItemInBed.py`| Helper script.
 Output the items overlapping with input the BED file.
 `CountNumInBed.py`| Helper script.
 Count the number of items overlapping with the input BED file.
 `param.py`| Global parameters for the scripts in the folder.